CharleneMcKeown/DevOps-and-Containers/README.md

 ``` bash
 	az ad sp create-for-rbac --name acr-service-principal-surname --role contributor --query password --output tsv
 ```
-1. Make a note of the password, you will need it in the next shortly.
+1. Make a note of the password, you will need it shortly.
 1. Next, type the following into the same Bash shell, again replacing surname with your own:

 ``` bash
 	az ad sp show --id http://acr-service-principal-surname --query appId --output tsv
 ```
 1. Make a note of the appID, you will need it shortly and later on in the lab.

-Next, we'll generate our ssh keys.
-Open Git-Bash and type the following:
+Next, we'll generate our SSH keys.
+Type the following into your Bash shell:

 ``` bash
 	ssh-keygen -t rsa